I am pleased to announce that I filed my nomination papers at City Hall to follow through on the civic goals I set to start this year.

 Greg was awarded the Hilmer Award by the Ontario Business Educators’ Association for his work related to business education.
 This award represents a career-long contribution to education with a focus on professional leadership in the school, community and province.

-An active member of his community, Greg has been a past member of Guelph’s Transit Board, played the lead role in a Guelph Little Theatre’s production and coached numerous high school and community teams.
-He also served a 7 year term as the School Chair at his children’s local public school.
+An active member of his community, Greg is a Board member of Transit Action Alliance of Guelph, past member of Guelph’s Transit Board, played the lead role in a Guelph Little Theatre’s production and coached numerous high school and community teams.
+He also served a 7 year term as the School Chair at Jean Little Public School.

 .png)